ParsonosAI/legal/data-processing-agreement/+page.md

 ## 6. International Transfers

-Data may be processed in the United States or other jurisdictions with adequate safeguards.
-Where applicable, we rely on:
-- Standard Contractual Clauses (SCCs), or
-- Other lawful transfer mechanisms

-Where EU/UK personal data is transferred to the United States or other non-adequate countries, the parties rely on the EU Commission’s Standard Contractual Clauses (2021/914/EU, Module 2) and, for UK data, the UK IDTA Addendum, as amended or replaced from time to time.
+All data is stored and processed in the United States.
+By using the Service, you understand and agree that your information will be transferred to and processed in the United States under U.S. privacy law.
+If Palaba later offers services in other regions requiring specific cross-border data transfer mechanisms, we will implement the necessary safeguards (for example, the EU Standard Contractual Clauses) at that time.

 ## 7. Security